 - 80C: Premium paid for life insurance, the investment made in ELSS funds, PPF, NPS and school tuition fees for children etc.

 - 80E: Interest paid on educational loan

-- 80TTA: Interest income earned from saving bank account.
+- 80TTA: Interest income earned from a saving bank account.

 Since Form 12BB is submitted at the beginning of a financial year and proofs are to be submitted at the end of the financial year, it is possible that an employee might find himself in three different situations that are:

-- Investment is less than declared sum: Employer will compute TDS according to declaration made.
-But if overall investments made are less than declaration, employee may end up paying more tax.
-He needs to file tax return and seek refund of any excess tax paid or deducted by employer.
-With the new norms Form 12BB is needed for availing such refunds.
+- Investment is less than the declared sum: Employer will compute TDS according to the declaration made.
+But if overall investments made are less than declaration, employees may end up paying more tax.
+He needs to file a tax return and seek a refund of any excess tax paid or deducted by the employer.
+With the new norms, Form 12BB is needed for availing of such refunds.

-- Investment is equal to declared sum: If investment is equal to declared sum, employer will be deducting just the right TDS from your salary, thus eliminating chances of any tax refund.
+- Investment is equal to declared sum: If the investment is equal to the declared sum, the employer will be deducting just the right TDS from your salary, thus eliminating chances of any tax refund.

-- Investment is more than declared sum: If the investment is more than declared sum, employee may be eligible for further tax exemptions than initially sought.
-For claiming tax refund employee has to file tax return using Form 12BB.
+- Investment is more than declared sum: If the investment is more than the declared sum, the employee may be eligible for further tax exemptions than initially sought.
+For claiming a tax refund employee has to file a tax return using Form 12BB.